Nixuge/cesco/docs/README.markdown

 # CESCO
-⚠️ Right now, Cesco is only in french, but, in future updates, it will be multy-languages ⚠️
+⚠️ Please note that Cesco is still in active development and it can't be used now. ⚠️ ⚠️ Right now, Cesco is only in french, but, in future updates, it will be multy-languages ⚠️

 ![Untitled](https://user-images.githubusercontent.com/96385330/232425102-506d735d-d399-4f3a-9adb-82d16e3402b3.png)